Ross Winans

 Ross Winans (1796–1877) was a prominent American inventor, mechanic, and builder of locomotives and railroad machinery who became one of the nation's first multi-millionaires.
 He was also a noted designer of pioneering, cigar-hulled ships.
-In addition to his industrial career, Winans was actively involved in state and national politics as member of the Maryland House of Delegates, he was vehement "states' rights" advocate and a known southern-sympathizer.
+In addition to his industrial career, Winans was actively involved in state and national politics as member of the Maryland House of Delegates, he was a vehement "states' rights" advocate and a known Southern sympathizer.
 His family was connected to the famous artist James McNeill Whistler.

 Personal life

 Ross Winans was born in Vernon Township, New Jersey on October 17, 1796.
 His parents were William and Mary Winans.
 He married Julia de Kay (1800-1850) in 1820 and they had five children, the two eldest were Thomas and William Winans who later became notable in their own right.
 He moved his family to Baltimore, Maryland in the late 1820s and did business with the newly founded Baltimore and Ohio Railroad (B. & O.).

 Following the death of his wife Julia in 1850, he married Elizabeth K. West (1807-1889) in 1854.
-Winans died in Baltimore on April 11, 1877, at the age of 81.
+Winans died in Baltimore on April 11, 1877, at the age of 80.
+He was buried in Green Mount Cemetery.